xconnio/xconn-docs/docs/language-guides/javascript.md

 # Use for JavaScript

-A TypeScript WAMP client library built for both browser and Node.js environments.
+A JavaScript WAMP client library built for both browser and Node.js environments.

 ## Prerequisites
 Before creating or running a client, you must have a WAMP router running.
 The client needs to connect to a router to send and receive messages, so this step is essential.